BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Active Lives Children and Young People’s Survey: Have your say

-The Active Lives Children and Young People Survey measures engagement and attitudes to sport and physical activity within children and young people.
+The Active Lives Children and Young People Survey is a survey taken in schools which measures engagement and attitudes to sport and physical activity within children and young people.

 Sport England produces an annual report showing the results of the Active Lives Children and Young People’s survey using the data collected.
 This provides useful insight into the current levels of physical activity across the country, as well as in Norfolk.